phly/phly-rule-validation/README.md

 - Creating an extensive set of validation rule classes.
 - Providing mechanisms for handling nested data sets.
 - Providing a configuration-driven mechanism for creating rule sets.
+- Providing HTML form input representations or all metadata required to create HTML form input representations.

 ## Installation